adlnet/xAPI-Spec/xAPI.md

 present.
 Extensions in statement context should provide context to the core experience, while those in the result should provide elements related to some outcome.
-For activities, they should provide additional information that helps define an activity within some custom application or community.
+For activities, they should provide additional information that helps define an Activity within some custom application or community.

 ###### Note:
 A statement should not be totally defined by its extensions, and be